-The Applicant indicates that the criteria listed PCZO 115.050(A)(1) and 115.050(A)(2) are both relevant to this request; although, the criterion listed in Section 115.050(A) does not require compliance with both of these standards.
-As discussed above, the Hearings Officer finds the Applicant has provided substantial evidence to demonstrate compliance with PCZO 115.050(A)(1); nevertheless, the Applicant has asserted that this application also complies with PCZO 115.050(A)(2).
+The applicant indicates that the criteria listed PCZO 115.050(A)(1) and 115.050(A)(2) are both relevant to this request; although, the criterion listed in Section 115.050(A) does not require compliance with both of these standards.
+As discussed above, staff finds the applicant has provided substantial evidence to demonstrate compliance with PCZO 115.050(A)(1); nevertheless, the applicant has asserted that this application also complies with PCZO 115.050(A)(2).

-The Applicant states that the Agriculture PCCP designation is no longer appropriate due to the changing conditions in the surrounding area.
-Specifically, the Applicant asserts that the increase in residential development and resulting traffic have made it more difficult for the Subject Property to be highly productive for agricultural use alone and that the Farm/Forest designation better reflects the actual use and productivity of the Subject Property and the surrounding area.
-The Applicant provided aerial photographs from 1994 and 2022 that depicts an increase in residential development to the surrounding area.
+The applicant states that the Agriculture PCCP designation is no longer appropriate due to the changing conditions in the surrounding area.
+Specifically, the applicant asserts that the increase in residential development and resulting traffic have made it more difficult for the Subject Property to be highly productive for agricultural use alone and that the Farm/Forest designation better reflects the actual use and productivity of the Subject Property and the surrounding area.
+The applicant provided aerial photographs from 1994 and 2022 that depicts an increase in residential development to the surrounding area.
 Specifically, the establishment of a new subdivision in the incorporated city limits of Salem, located to the east of the subject property and Brush College Road.
-County Staff reviewed Tax Assessor's records and Polk County Community Development records and found that in addition to the fact that the subject property is in close proximity to a subdivision located within the City of Salem to the east, each of the surrounding adjacent properties also contains at least one (1) single-family dwelling.
-Based on this review, County Staff concurs with the Applicant that there has been a change in conditions to the surrounding area caused by an increase is residential development, which more closely aligns with the Farm Forest PCCP designation.
-As result, the Agriculture PCCP designation is no longer the most appropriate designation.
+Staff reviewed Tax Assessor's records and Polk County Community Development records and found that in addition to the fact that the subject property is in close proximity to a subdivision located within the City of Salem to the east, each of the surrounding adjacent properties also contains at least one (1) single-family dwelling.
+Based on this review, staff concurs with the applicant that there has been a change in conditions to the surrounding area caused by an increase is residential development, which more closely aligns with the Farm Forest PCCP designation.
+As result, the Agriculture PCCP designation in no longer the most appropriate designation.

-It is the Applicant's belief that a Farm Forest PCCP designation would be the most appropriate designation for the subject property.
+It is the applicant's belief that a Farm Forest PCCP designation would be the most appropriate designation for the subject property.
 OAR 660-006-0057 is applicable to this request, which states: